 The Secret to AI Executive Search

-If you are building out your Artificial Intelligence capability and don’t know where to begin, we offer you 6 easy steps below — the secret to recruiting AI leaders.
+If you are building out your Artificial Intelligence capability and don’t know where to begin, we offer you 6 easy steps below — the secret to recruiting AI executives.

 1. Determine what kind of AI talent you require.